 About our women's ambulatory day unit (WADU)

 We are a service for acute gynaecological and early pregnancy problems.
-We look after women up to 18 weeks of pregnancy for a variety of problems in a specially designed emergency area, including clinic rooms, scan facilities and treatment areas.
+We look after women less than 18 weeks of pregnancy for a variety of problems in a specially designed emergency area, including clinic rooms, scan facilities and treatment areas.
+We aim to give women an appointment within 24 hours of an acute presentation

 Conditions we treat